Skip to main content

 Women diagnosed with PCOS should be advised on weight control and exercise:

-• Lifestyle intervention may improve the free androgen index (FAI), weight and BMI in women with PCOS7.
+• Lifestyle intervention may improve the free androgen index (FAI), weight and BMI in women with PCOS.10

-• Weight loss has been shown to improve fertility, psychological symptoms and metabolic features (insulin resistance and cardiovascular risks), even when BMI remains in the high ranges5.
+• Weight loss has been shown to improve fertility, psychological symptoms and metabolic features (insulin resistance and cardiovascular risks), even when BMI remains in the high ranges.11

-• Weight loss has also been shown to improve ovulation, pregnancy rates and outcomes8.
+• Weight loss has also been shown to improve ovulation, pregnancy rates and outcomes.12

-It makes sense that a low-GI diet would be most beneficial in women with PCOS and there is some evidence for this910.
-Hypertension should be treated but there is no use for routine use of statins in women with PCOS, other than normal guidelines for use611.
+• Hypertension should be treated but there is no use for routine use of statins in women with PCOS, other than normal guidelines for use - evidence in this area is of low quality.714

 Oligomenorrhoea or amenorrhoea may predispose women to endometrial hyperplasia and cancer.
-Treatment which leads to a withdrawal bleed every three or four months should be recommended with cyclical progestogen or the combined oral contraceptive (COC) pill.
-Alternatively the intrauterine system (IUS) may be used to prevent hyperplasia.
-Ultrasound of the endometrium should be done if withdrawal bleeds do not occur, and endometrial biopsy if the endometrial thickness is greater than 7-10 mm.
+Treatment which leads to a withdrawal bleed every three or four months should be recommended with cyclical progestogen or with combined or progestogen only contraception, such as the pill, patch, vaginal ring or implant.
+Alternatively the levonorgestrel intrauterine device (LNG-IUD) may be used to prevent hyperplasia.
+Ultrasound of the endometrium should be done if withdrawal bleeds do not occur, and endometrial biopsy is indicated if the endometrial thickness is raised.

 Pharmacological treatment